 Practice of Medicine

-Persons who recognize when they are becoming overextended and implement corrective strategies are less likely to end up completely burnt out than persons who do not make an effort to address their fatigue.
-The following series of four articles outlines recommendations for managing potential risks, fostering resilience, avoiding fatigue and addressing burnout.
+Physicians who recognize when they are overextended and implement corrective strategies are less likely to end up entirely depleted than doctors who do not make an effort to address their fatigue.
+Below we provide recommendations for managing physician burnout causes, fostering resilience, avoiding fatigue and addressing burnout.

-Burnout is physical and/or emotional exhaustion due to an extended period of stress and/or frustration.
-Multiple factors put physicians at risk for burnout including their specialty/sub-specialty.
-For example, the risk of burnout is significantly higher for emergency medicine physicians compared to physicians who specialize in preventive medicine.
-Physicians who practice in specialties that are more prone to burnout may benefit from taking additional precautions to avoid burnout.
-Factors implicated in physician burnout are listed below.
+Physician burnout is physical and/or emotional exhaustion due to an extended period of stress and/or frustration.
+Multiple factors put physicians at risk for burnout.
+Their subspecialty matters; for example, the risk of burnout is significantly higher for emergency medicine physicians compared to physicians who specialize in preventive medicine.
+Physicians who practice in specialties that are more prone to burnout may benefit from taking additional precautions to avoid it.
+Factors implicated in physician burnout include:

 - Long work hours

 - Unpleasant work environment

 - High stress tasks